gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 ### 3. More Seasons

 Two of our members have taken the step to move to Albania, with possibly more on the way.
 I (Gordon Burgett) spent two years in the STINT program with the
 Young Professionals ministry, leveraging my experience as a volunteer at The Porch (Watermark's young adults ministry) to help Albanians reach their peers in the workplace.
-Lauren Dean also did a STINT and is planning on a third as the librarian at the international school, where she disciples the kids of missionaries, and disciples women in the local young adults ministry.
+Lauren Dean also did a STINT and is planning on a third year as the librarian at the international school, where she disciples the kids of missionaries, and disciples women in the local young adults ministry.
 We continue building deep relationships through shared life with the Albanian people.

 In Poland, the 2018 project did not end when the team returned to the states.
-After the week-long retreat focused on Re:generation Recovery--a biblically based 12-step program developed at Watermark--a group of about 30 Poles committed to working through the program, and meeting weekly over Google Hangouts with Dallas-based small group leaders.
+After the week-long retreat focused on Re:generation Recovery--a biblically based 12-step recovery program developed at Watermark--a group of about 30 Poles committed to working through the program and meeting weekly over Google Hangouts with Dallas-based group leaders.
 This ongoing project not only required the translation of 900+ pages of Re:gen material into Polish, but involved novel problem solving stemming from the first international launch of Re:gen. (The program has been launched in about 80 churches in the United States).
 The key to the program has been partnership between Cru leaders and leaders within the "Albania+" team.

 ### 4. More Partners

-In 2017, we invited 5 members of Cornerstone Church Albania to come to Watermark's Church Leadership Conference.
-We saw an opportunity to invest in some lay-leaders who wouldn't otherwise have the opportunity to attend a conference of that sort.
+In 2017, we invited 5 members of Cornerstone Church Albania to come to Watermark's Church Leaders Conference.
+We saw an opportunity to invest in some lay leaders who wouldn't otherwise have the opportunity to attend a conference of that sort.
 After the conference, they expressed a desire to form more authentic small groups at Cornerstone church.
 This led to a mens' small group conference in December of 2017 that we were invited to speak at.

-Lauren Dean and I (Gordon Burgett) have also joined this church multiple times at their annual all-church retreat in Vlora.
-We have been able to build deeper relationships with the members through that church retreat, many of whom are CRU staff.
-We have been encouraging them to *be* the church in their communities.
+Lauren Dean and I have also joined this church multiple times at its annual all-church retreat in Vlora.
+We have been able to build deeper relationships with church members through these shared discipleship events, and we have encouraged our friends to *be* the church in their communities.

 ## The strategy behind the "+"

-I hope you've noticed how often I've used the word "relationship" in the above paragraphs.  *This* is the heart of what the '+' means.
+I hope you've noticed how often I've used the word "relationship" in the above paragraphs. *This* is the heart of what the "+" means.
 We are intentionally engaged in encouraging and discipling our partners, just as they encourage and disciple us.
 We are experiencing the "unity of the Spirit in the bond of peace" that Paul talks about in Ephesians 4: